ColtMercer/tech_screening/README.md

     - The tests should be in a folder in the source code of the container
     - The coverage results should be output to a coverage_results file
 - Push the source code to your Github account and create a pull request to the main branch
+  - Provide the link to the pull request for review to your interviewer